ttb06/SoulKnight/README.md

 - BFS (to move by right-click mouse)
 - Using .h and .cpp logically.
 - Math (and VERY VERY MATH :< )

+##Bug
+- When compile file in Ubuntu, or use winlibs to compile file in Window might cause crash.

 ## Self-Assessment
 9 - 9.5